sudippalash/mediauploader/README.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

-`mediauploader` is a simple file-handling package for `Laravel` that offers a variety of options for managing files, such as image upload, file upload, WebP upload, base64 image upload, upload from URL, and google image content.
-It also supports file and image previews.
+`mediauploader` is a simple file-handling package for `Laravel` that provides various options for managing files, including image uploads, file uploads, WebP uploads, base64 image uploads, image uploads from URLs, and Google image content uploads.
+The package currently supports `public`, `local`, and `s3` storage (note: only publicly accessible `S3` buckets are supported).

+It also includes file and image preview functionality.

 ## Install